SnackBooks is an intergenerational project bringing together young children and older adults to share stories.

 In September 2019, Bookfeast launched a pilot intergenerational project SnackBooks at Moorside Place Extra Care housing in Kidlington.
 Bookfeast invited local pre-school Magpies to bring along up to 10 children every Friday morning for 7 weeks, to share stories, songs, crafts and activities with the Moorside residents.
 The sessions were based around simple themes each week including mini-beasts, the weather, the jungle etc and were led by experienced arts facilitator Rhonda Sparrey.

-A second set of seven sessions started in February 2020, but are currently on hold due to Covid-19.
-Plans are also being developed to start a second pilot in Wallingford, bringing children from a local nursery to share sessions with residents of a care home.
+A second set of seven sessions started in February 2020, but were put on hold due to Covid-19.

 Books have kindly been provided by Oxfordshire Libraries.